JGLTechnologies/ti-utils/ReadMe.md

 </h3>

 ti-utils provides some nice programs for Algebra, Trig, and Physics.
-The python app is not needed to run these programs.
+The Python app is not needed to run these programs.